ggkarabas/CS403-Project3/FinalProjectDescription.md

     return a * b
 ```

-This constraint not only documents the function’s behavior but also catches potential errors early, reducing debugging time.
+This constraint not only documents the function's behavior but also catches potential errors early, reducing debugging time.

 ## Working with Collections